afaji/afaji.github.io/_pages/research.md

 <div class="run-in-section" markdown="1">

-**Operationalizing Efficient Cultural Multimodality.** The move toward multimodal models comes with a significant increase in cost.
+**Operationalizing Efficient Multimodality.** The move toward multimodal models comes with a significant increase in cost.
 These models are significantly more resource-intensive than text-only baselines, making them prohibitive for many communities to utilize.
 Furthermore, they are extremely data-hungry, exacerbating the challenge for low-resource cultures where paired visual-linguistic data is exceptionally scarce.
-To bridge this, I will connect my efficiency research, both training and deployment efficiency for multimodality.
+To bridge this gap, I will connect my research on efficiency, both training and deployment efficiency for multimodality.
 My goal is to develop methods that maximize learning from scarce signals while reducing the computational burden, ensuring that systems capable of capturing complex, cultural visual nuances remain accessible to train and deploy on consumer-grade hardware.

 </div>